VictoriaFelice/weather-comparison/README.md

 ## "Current City Weather Comparison" console app :sun_behind_rain_cloud:
 ### Description:
 - To access current weather data for any location on Earth, I am using OpenWeather Api https://openweathermap.org/current
-- Api call is done by city name and 2-letter country code.
+- Api call is done by City name and 2-letter Country code.
 Example: 'http://api.openweathermap.org/data/2.5/weather?q=,FR&appid={API key}'
-- For US locations, it is recommended to call by city name, state code, and country code. i.e., there are 27 places named Madison in US.
+- For US locations, it is recommended to call by City name, State code, and Country code. i.e., there are 27 places named Madison in US.
 You have to specify the state in this case.
 Example: 'http://api.openweathermap.org/data/2.5/weather?q=Madison,IN,US&appid={API key}'
 - For temperature in Fahrenheit use &units=imperial.
 For temperature in Celsius use &units=metric.
 Default is in Kelvin.
 - OpenWeather uses UTC time zone for all API calls.